About the Humanitarian Health Certificate Program

 The certificate program is only open to masters and doctoral students currently enrolled in a degree program at the Bloomberg School of Public Health who may be working to improve the health of displaced populations in the future; it is not open to graduate students in other JHU divisions.
 MAS degree students are not eligible to apply.

-Applicants must submit declaration of intent form prior to starting coursework.
+Applicants must submit the declaration of intent form and select "Humanitarian Health" prior to starting coursework.

 MPH students who have a major career interest in humanitarian emergencies and human rights are encouraged to pursue the MPH Health in Crisis concentration.
 The concentration is more extensive and includes a seminar and regular discussion opportunities.